- Legacy is a free program that prepares Black young women to take the Advanced Placement Computer Science Principles (CSP) course.

 Who can participate in Legacy?

-- Any African American young woman currently in a public high school in the state of Alabama is eligible to participate in Legacy.
+- Any Black young woman currently in a public high school in the state of Alabama is eligible to participate in Legacy.

 What will Legacy students do?